 Similarly, there are tools for monitoring chats and email conversations of your support team with customers.

-Financial services companies use employee monitoring in a variety of ways for their sales as well as operations.
-Most of them need to follow stringent information security and confidentiality regulations such as ISO27001 which require them to monitor their employees to prevent data leaks or data theft.
+Financial services companies use employee monitoring for their sales as well as operations.
+Most of them need to follow stringent information security and confidentiality regulations such as ISO27001, which require them to monitor employees to prevent data leaks or data theft.

-Data Loss Prevention (DLP) Solutions help companies detect possible data breaches by monitoring keystroke logging, screen activity, network traffic monitoring, natural language processing (NLP), etc. Most financial companies will also be required to have cameras in the office for monitoring employees.
+Data Loss Prevention (DLP) Solutions help companies detect possible data breaches by monitoring keystroke logging, network traffic monitoring, etc. Most financial companies will also have cameras in the office for monitoring employees.

 Several countries make it mandatory for any company selling a financial product such as insurance or mutual funds to record sales conversations.
-This is to ensure that agents do not use questionable tactics or false information to persuade people to make a purchase.
+This ensures that agents don’t use questionable tactics or false information to persuade people to purchase.

-Companies employing agile project management for software development need to keep an extremely close eye on how they are investing their time.
-Using a time tracking tool that is integrated with project management tools like Jira can help track productivity.
-Project teams can discuss their time usage during scrum meetings and continuously find ways to improve their processes.
+Using an employee time tracking tool integrated with project management tools like Jira can help with productivity monitoring.
+Project teams can discuss their worktime usage during Scrum meetings and continuously find ways to improve their processes.

-Companies use a variety of employee monitoring tools to improve the productivity of their sales teams.
-Field sales apps such as Badger Maps with GPS tracking can be used to figure out if field sales reps are taking the most time saving routes while visiting different meeting locations.
+Companies use a variety of employee monitoring tools to improve sales productivity.
+Field sales apps such as Badger Maps with GPS tracking can be used to determine if field sales reps take the most time-saving routes while visiting different meeting locations.